Scoring A Century

 Scoring A Century is an opera with music by English composer David Blake.
 The libretto was written by Opera Director Keith Warner.
 It is described as a 'low entertainment for highbrows, or vice versa'.

-It tells the history of Mr and Mrs Jedermann, a couple of song and dance merchants, and incidentally of the twentieth century too.
+It tells the history of Mr and Mrs Jedermann, who travel through the events, politics and social change of the twentieth century, never ageing.

-The Jedermanns stumble through the momentous events, politics and social change of the last one hundred years, never ageing and only begrudgingly developing.
-Their sole aim is to provide some songs and snatches, to raise a laugh or provoke a tear.
-The form the piece adopts is more that of musical comedy than opera.
 It is a modern Singspiel, a review of a century in nineteen panels.

-There is dialogue and songs, but from time to time the action is interrupted by through-composed mini-operas which contain the serious, imaginative heart of the show.
+Although its premiere was not reviewed in the press, a 2019 revival received widespread attention where the piece was heavily criticised.

 Performance history

 Scoring a Century was originally conceived as part of the millennium celebrations.
 Scenes from the work were premiered by the University of York Music Department in November 1999 whilst the complete work was being lined up to debut at Portland Opera, Oregon.
-Just as plans were beginning to finalise, however, the US] suffered the 9/11 terrorist attacks.
+Just as plans were beginning to finalise, however, the US suffered the 9/11 terrorist attacks.
 “After 9/11, American opera houses immediately lost their budgets and Portland Opera decided to do Bohèmes and Magic Flutes instead,” Blake says.
 “It was a big disappointment.”